COSC121-25S1 (C) Semester One 2025

 * Tests and Exams *

 Tests and exams are sat in computer laboratories around campus.
 You will be expected to develop and test code during the exams, for which you will have your normal programming tools (VS Code, Wing IDE and Python documentation) available.
-As in the assignments and the weekly laboratories, you will submit your code and receive immediate marks and other feedback.
-Marks are typically awarded only for code that is completely correct, but you can correct and resubmit failing code for at most a small penalty.
+Questions are in the form as presented in the Learning Modules.

 Under Departmental Policy, you must obtain a weighted average of at least 45% in the tests and exams to obtain a passing grade.